 - Array creation (filling 384 well plates, array printing)

 - Array labelling with the antibodies of your choice

 - Exploratory data analysis (PCA and Hierarchical Clustering) and differential data analysis according to your scientific questions

 - Secured storage of samples and data for at least 3 years

-- Our platform is part of the Global RPPA Society, which comprises the main global RPPA laboratories.
+- Our platform is part of the Global RPPA Society, which comprises the main RPPA laboratories world-wide.
 This network allows us to remain up-to-date thanks to yearly workshops and to exchange lists of validated antibodies.

-- The platform is involved in 3 European FP7 projects
+- The platform has been involved in 3 European FP7 projects

 - Platform supported by the Cancéropôle Ile-de-France